paranjothipj/mirror-match/README.md

 ### 5. Match Percentage Rules

 #### 100% Match
-- All words from sheet1 are found in sheet2 (same frequency)
+- All words from ApprovedFile are found in DeployedFile (same frequency)
 - Sheet2 may have additional words (marked in "Columns with extra content")

 #### Partial Match (0-99%)
-- Some words from sheet1 are missing in sheet2
+- Some words from ApprovedFile are missing in DeployedFile
 - Or word frequencies don't match

 #### 0% Match
-- None of the words from sheet1 are found in sheet2
+- None of the words from ApprovedFile are found in DeployedFile

 #### Special Cases
 - Both empty: **100%** (considered identical)
-- Sheet1 empty, sheet2 has content: **0%**
+- Sheet1 empty, DeployedFile has content: **0%**
-- Sheet1 has content, sheet2 empty: **0%**
+- Sheet1 has content, DeployedFile empty: **0%**

 ## Word Frequency Matching